MicrosoftDocs/azure-docs/articles/vpn-gateway/vpn-gateway-vnet-vnet-rm-ps.md

 - An Azure subscription.
 If you don't already have an Azure subscription, you can activate your [MSDN subscriber benefits](http://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/) or sign up for a [free trial](http://azure.microsoft.com/pricing/free-trial/).

-- Azure PowerShell 1.0 or later cmdlets.
+- Azure PowerShell cmdlets (1.0 or later).
 You can download and install this version from the Windows PowerShell section of the [Download page](http://azure.microsoft.com/downloads/).

 ## 1. Plan your IP address ranges